gzc/kicksystems/fsck_and_journaling.md

 3. Checkpoint: Write the contents of the update (metadata and data) to their final on-disk locations.

-TxB is the start block of transaction
+TxB is the start block of transaction, and TxE is the end.